pubstack/pubstack.github.io/_posts/2018-05-18-testing-undercloud-backup-and-restore-using-ansible.md

 Create a yaml file called uc-backup-download.yaml with the following content:

 ```
 ---
 - hosts: localhost
   tasks:
-  - name: Print destroy warning.
-    vars:
-      msg: |
-        We are about to destroy the UC, as we are not
-        moving outside the UC the backup tarball, we will
-        download it and unzip it in a temporary folder to
-        recover the UC using those files.
-    debug:
-      msg: "{{ msg.split('\n') }}"
   - name: Make sure the temp folder used for the restore does not exist
     become: true
     file: